AmyLHuang/Stock-Trading-Bot/README.md

 ### Please follow the steps below to run the models.
 Enjoy!

 ### Step 0:
-Download and open project.ipynb on google colab.
+Download and open project.ipynb on Google Colab.

 ### Step 1(Setup):
 Install pacakges by running the first cell on Google Colab.